-In addition to the life insurance provided by the City, the Texas Municipal Retirement System (TMRS) provides a death benefit equal to one times the employee’s annual salary.
+In addition to the life insurance provided by the City as an active employee, the Texas Municipal Retirement System (TMRS) provides a death benefit equal to one times the employee’s annual salary.

 Long-term disability coverage is provided to full-time employees in order to offer financial protection in the event of severe injury or extended illness.